Draegerwerk/pysdccc/README.md

     for test_case in direct_result + invariant_result:
         print(f"{test_case.test_identifier}: {test_case.is_passed}")
 ```
-If you look for an async version
+If you look for a synchronous version.
+Please note this is deprecated.
+The async methods are the preferred way.

 ```python
 import pathlib